Cyrus9721/GlycoscienceDB_preprocess/README.md

 python train_evaluate.py
 ```
 <br />
-Predicting atom shift in glycans from nmr data <br />
+Predicting atom shift in glycans from CASPER nmr data <br />
 The model is trainined on 391 glycans and tested on 40 glycans. <br />
 Current RMSE for Carbon: 1.61<br />
 Current RMSE for Carbon without node embedding: 1.84<br />